ezequielgmart/full-stack-e-commerce/README.md

-# full-stack-e-shop
+# Full Stack E-Commerce Platform

 Full stack e commerce platform for a tech shop.
-Powered by react, python.
+Powered by React, Python.

 ## Product Management
 Product Catalog: The store needs a system to create, edit, and delete products.
 Each product should have attributes such as name, description, images, price, category, and status (e.g., available, out of stock).